See why the world needs more freethinkers and learn how to become one.

 - Conduct an experiment

-- Analyze the data and draw conclusions.
+- Analyze the data and develop conclusions

 Although procedures vary from one field of inquiry to another, they share the same features of the process above.
-Here’s a suite of three processes to help you discern the facts from the fiction.
+Here’s a suite of three methods to help you discern the facts from the fiction.

 The first tool to help sort out the facts is logical reasoning.
 It is the backbone of critical thinking.